Kaneki-hash/NTP-Mode6-Research/README.md

 ## Disclaimer

-This repository contains a Python script that simulates sending an NTP mode 6 query to a remote host.
-This script is intended for educational purposes only and should be used in a controlled environment with explicit permission from the system owner.

 **Using this script without proper authorization is illegal and unethical.
 The author is not responsible for any misuse of this script.**

 By using the materials provided in this repository, you agree to the following: